-Services that are covered for you What you must pay when you get these services Radiation (radium and isotope) therapy including technician materials and supplies \$0 copayment for each Medicare-covered radiation therapy service. ^{††} Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
-However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown. \$0 copayment for each Medicare-covered medical supply. ^{††} •Laboratory tests \$0 copayment for Medicare- covered lab services. ^{††} Blood - including storage and administration (this means processing and handling of blood).
-Coverage begins with the first pint of blood that you need.
-In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers \$0 copayment for Medicare- covered blood services. ^{††}
+Services that are covered for you What you must pay when you get these services Radiation (radium and isotope) therapy including technician materials and supplies \$0 copayment or 20% coinsurance for each Medicare-covered radiation therapy service. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Note: There is no separate charge for medical supplies routinely used in the course of an office visit and included in the provider's charges for that visit (such as bandages, cotton swabs, and other routine supplies.)
+However, supplies for which an appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown. \$0 copayment for each Medicare-covered medical supply. ^{††} Laboratory tests \$0 copayment for Medicare- covered lab services. ^{††}

-Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - non-radiological diagnostic services \$0 copayment for Medicare- covered non-radiological diagnostic services. ^{††} Examples include, but are not limited to EKG's, pulmonary function tests, home or lab- based sleep studies, and treadmill stress tests.
-Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for Medicare- covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
+Services that are covered for you What you must pay when you get these services Blood - including storage and administration (this means processing and handling of blood).
+Coverage begins with the first pint of blood that you need. \$0 copayment for Medicare- covered blood services. ^{††} In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Other outpatient diagnostic tests - non-radiological diagnostic services \$0 copayment for Medicare- covered non-radiological diagnostic services. ^{††} Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.

+Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram.†† \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside.†† \$0 copayment or 20% coinsurance for other Medicarecovered radiological diagnostic services, not including X-rays.†† You pay these amounts until you reach the out-of-pocket maximum.
 The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
 Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).